nikogura/gomason/README.md

 Code is downloaded via ```go get```.
 If you have your VCS configured so that you can do that without authentication, then everything will *just work*.

+Signing is currently done via GPG.
+I intend to support other signing methods such as Keybase.io, but at the moment, gpg is all you get.
+If your signing keys are in gpg, and you have the gpg-agent running, it should *just work*.

 ## Installation